 You can view Joshua Tree park newsletters and guides online prior to your trip here.

-No drones or remote controlled vehicles Remote controlled vehicles, including aircraft and rock crawlers, are prohibited in Joshua Tree National Park
+No drones or remote controlled vehicles, including aircraft and rock crawlers, are prohibited in Joshua Tree National Park

 On any desert hike, remember the Ten Essentials